Nearly all cyclists use long intervals in one form or another.

 Aiming for a heart rate of 90% of max appears to yield a beneficial relationship between intensity and interval duration.

-How would the 4×8 interval stack up against the 30/15 short interval?
+How would the 4×8 long intervals stack up against the 30/15 interval?

-That is an interesting question to which I have no certain answer.
+That is certainly an interesting question.
+To which I have no certain answer.

 However, it is fun to speculate.